tenzinyeshay/PYTHON/README.md

 ## 🎯 Objectives

 - Perform exploratory data analysis (EDA) on bank customer churn data
-- Visualize patterns and trends related to churn (e.g. age, geography, balance)
+- Visualize patterns and trends related to churn (e.g. age, geography, balance, creditscore)
 - Enable a conversational interface using GenAI (OpenAI GPT or similar) to answer business-oriented questions directly in the notebook

 ---